Introduction

 Once considered a rare disorder, Non-Alcoholic Fatty Liver Disease (NAFLD) has quietly emerged as one of the leading causes of chronic liver disease worldwide.
 NAFLD can develop even in individuals who drink very little alcohol, in contrast to alcohol-related liver disease (ALD).

 NAFLD is a metabolic liver disease characterised by excessive fat deposition—mainly triglycerides—in liver cells.
-The spectrum of this disease ranges from simple steatosis to non-alcoholic steatohepatitis (NASH), which can cause inflammation and scarring, sometimes progressing to cirrhosis and liver cancer.
+The spectrum of this disease ranges from simple steatosis to non-alcoholic steatohepatitis (NASH), which can cause inflammation and scarring, sometimes progressing to cirrhosis and liver cancer

 NAFLD vs ALD: Two Faces of the Same Coin